 Chronic Fatigue Syndrome (CFS)

 The cause of CFS is unknown.
-Researchers speculate that viruses, hypotension, immune impairment, and hormonal problems could all be contributing factors.
+Researchers speculate that viruses, hypotension (unusually low blood pressure), a weakened immune system, and hormonal imbalances could all be contributing factors.
+It’s also possible that some people are genetically predisposed to develop CFS.

-Individuals with CFS sometimes have weakened immune systems, but doctors do not know whether this is enough to cause the disease.
+People with CFS sometimes have weakened immune systems, but doctors don’t know whether this is enough to cause the disease.
+Additionally, people with CFS sometimes have abnormal hormone levels, but doctors haven’t yet concluded whether this is significant.

-The symptoms of CFS vary from patient to patient and based on the severity of the condition.
+The symptoms of CFS vary from person to person and based on the severity of the condition.
 The most common symptom is fatigue that is severe enough to interfere with your daily activities.
-For CFS to be diagnosed, fatigue must last for at least six months and must not be curable with bed rest.
+For CFS to be diagnosed, fatigue must last for at least six months and must not be curable with bed rest, and you must have at least four other symptoms as well.

 Other symptoms of CFS may include: